Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Multi-branch Deep Learning Network

 \subsection{Denoised data branch}

-This branch is designed to process directly the vibration data obtained by LSTM-Autoencoder-based data preprocessing.
+The purpose of this branch is to analyze the vibration data that is directly obtained from the denoising LSTM-Autoencoder.
 The direct explosion of the denoised vibration data is important since the information may be lost or deformed during the extraction of 1D and 2D data.
 The architecture of this branch (see Fig.~\ref{Architecture_denoised_data_branch}) was designed as an extension of the 2D feature branch, specifically tailored to better explore the vibration features.
 In particular, this branch consists of the same number of CBBs as that of our 2D feature branch; however, 1D convolutional layers were used instead of the 2D convolutional layers.
-In addition, an average pooling layer with a window size of 4 was added after each CBB to capture all relevant features by considering their relationship, while the overall shape is in a smaller size.
+In addition, an average pooling layer with a window size of 4 was added after each CBB to capture all relevant features by considering their relationship, while the overall shape is smaller.